 d.
 Arbitrary Arrest or Detention

 The law provides for investigative detention.
-Once a person is detained, the arresting officer must present evidence to a court within 48 hours to justify continued detention.
-Based on the evidence presented, the prosecutor general has the authority to determine whether charges will be made.
-If law enforcement authorities are unable to present sufficient evidence within 48 hours, the prisoner is eligible for release.
-Judges have the authority to extend detention upon receiving an arresting officer’s petition citing factors such as the detainee’s previous criminal record, the status of the investigation, the type of offense in question, and whether the detainee would pose a threat if released.
+A person detained for investigation is allowed one telephone call prior to police questioning.
+Once a person is detained, the arresting officer must present evidence to a court within 24 hours to justify continued detention.
+Based on the evidence presented, the prosecutor general has the authority to determine whether charges may be filed.
+If law enforcement authorities are unable to present sufficient evidence within 24 hours, the prisoner is eligible for release.
+Judges have the authority to extend detention upon receiving an arresting officer’s petition, citing factors such as the detainee’s previous criminal record, status of the investigation, type of offense in question, and whether the detainee poses a threat if released.

 e.
 Denial of Fair Public Trial